-The building permit record for this property does not indicate the year built for the garage.
-The San Bernardino County Assessor's Office records indicate that the main residence on the property was constructed in 1911.
-Historic aerials confirm the placement of the dwelling in the 1938 aerial image, and the City's Directories begin to list the individuals that were associated with the subject property in 1919.
-Based on historic aerial images associated with the subject property, the detached one-car garage is at least 50 years of age.
+The building permit record for this property does not indicate the year built for the accessory structure.
+San Bernardino County Assessor's Office records indicate that the main residence on the property was constructed in 1901.
+Historic aerials confirm the placement of the dwelling in the 1938 aerial image, and the City's Directories begin to list the individuals that were associated with the subject property in 1910.
+Based on historic aerial images, Sanborn maps, and the City's Directories associated with the subject property, the detached accessory structure is at least 50 years of age.

-The 1991 Historic Inventory Sheet for the main residence does not mention the garage structure.
-The 1938 historic aerial image indicates that the property was surrounded by residential homes within the vicinity of the subject property.
-Since that time, the remaining vacant parcels have been developed with several single-family homes.
+The 1976 Historic Inventory Sheet (Attachment C) for the main residence does not mention the accessory structure.
+The 1909 Sanborn maps indicate that the property was surrounded by residential homes within the vicinity of the subject property.
+Since that time, the remaining vacant parcels have been developed with residential dwellings and a few residences have since been converted into administrative and professional offices.